 It cannot be understated enough.
 Safety is top priority.
 At the bare minimum as a new rider, a helmet is a must.
 I’ve seen new riders fall and quickly say “Nope!
 Not for me.”
 Give the ride a chance and be prepared to learn and fall a couple times.
 Onewheeling (when in the appropriate speed range) is relatively safe.
 Stay equipped for a fall when learning will keep you from injury and allow for an enjoyable learning experience.

 I recommend for new riders that they wear a basic skateboard helmet and wrist guards at a minimum.
 When I trail ride, I personally wear an armored flannel, helmet, knee / shin pad, and wrist guards.
 If its colder out, I will wear a full face helmet but this is just for comfort.
+Practice the use of protective wear by making it always easy to access and put on before a ride.

 Tips for Avoiding Injury